ocsilisab/04-lab/readme.md

 JavaScript show-hide menu

-See comments for CSS-only version
+See comments in the HTML and CSS code for the CSS-only `:hover` version